 Microbiome: Big Variety in a Small Package

 Think of the gut like a big, bustling city: a very, very busy place where 1 trillion microbes and least 160 bacterial species are constantly interacting with each other and with the cells lining the lumen of our gut.
-That type of interaction is so vast and complex, it's easy to see how delicate and complex the balance is within our bodies.
+That type of interaction is so vast and complex that it's easy to see how delicate and complex the balance is within our bodies.

-What is becoming more evident - and what has scientists excited -is that the microbiome environment may have a big impact on our health, beginning with the health of our gut.
+What is becoming more evident - and what has scientists excited - is that the microbiome environment may have a big impact on our health, beginning with the health of our gut.

 When the bacteria in our gut are in balance, our digestive system has the best chance of being healthy.
-When this balance is offset, and certain bacteria populations are reduced or increased - the bacterial community doesn't work properly, and that's when our health can be compromised.
+When this balance is offset and certain bacteria populations are reduced or increased, the bacterial community doesn't work properly, and that's when our health can be compromised.

 The microbiome is an ecosystem of all the microorganisms in certain parts of the human body.

 Some people may be familiar with the role the microbiome plays in gastro-intestinal (GI) diseases.
 One of these is the infection called Clostridium difficile, or "C Diff," which results from the disruption of normal healthy bacteria in the colon, often from antibiotics.
-Clinicians know that the key to treating this condition is by restoring a bacterial balance in the microbiome, and they have seen some early successes in treating this disease this through their understanding of it.
+Clinicians know that the key to treating this condition is by restoring a bacterial balance in the microbiome, and they have seen some early successes in treating this disease through their understanding of it.

 Scientists have found initial success by targeting the microbiome to treat diseases like C Diff.
 Now they are taking their research a step further to understand the "why?" behind it.